MicrosoftDocs/learn/learn-pr/azure/deploy-templates-command-line-github-actions/includes/azurecli/3-exercise-single-deployment.md

 In the last exercise, you deployed your template by using the parameter's default value.
 When you're deploying a local ARM template, you might need to pass parameter values.
 You can use either inline parameters or a parameter file.

 In the next exercise, you'll pass inline parameters to your deployment.
-You'll need to provide the names of the parameter with the `az deployment group create` command.
+You'll need to provide the names of the parameters by using the `az deployment group create` command.
 You'll do this both as inline parameters and as a parameter file.

 1. By using the same template as the last exercise, construct a variable that will contain the parameters in a JSON string format for the required template parameters.